Making business presentations is not easy.

 Why: Your Goals

-Why do you need to tell them what you wanna tell them?
+Why do you want to tell them what you wanna tell them?
+Why would they care?

 For each W , write down what comes to your mind.